perforce/helix-authentication-service/docs/Getting_Started.md

 to install the service manually.
 Subsequent sections describe the configuration and installation of SSL certificates.

+In general, configuration will consist of defining the identity provider details for either OIDC or SAML, and setting the `SVC_BASE_URI` of the authentication service (the service needs to know how the IdP will address the service).
+For better security, the self-signed certificates will need to be replaced as well.

 ### Requirements

 The latest long-term supported release of [Node](https://nodejs.org/en/).